-Healthcare Access: Digital literacy skills are important for healthcare providers and patients alike.
-Digital literacy is important for healthcare because it can help healthcare workers provide quality care, work efficiently, provide information, and support patients as well.
+Healthcare Access: Digital literacy skills can help healthcare workers provide quality care, work efficiently, provide information, and support patients as well.
 For patients, access to providers was cited as an important indicator of success and satisfaction.
-Digital literacy skills are critical for healthcare workers to coordinate and collaborate with patients, maintain and update records, ensure security, foster hybrid work environments, and training.
+Digital literacy skills are critical for healthcare workers to coordinate and collaborate with patients, maintain and update records, ensure security, and foster hybrid work environments, and training.
 Digital health literacy is also important for patients to understand their health information and their privacy concerns.

-Housing: The disparity in access to the internet and digital devices corresponds closely with longstanding inequalities in income, education, race and ethnicity, age, immigration status, and geography.
+Delivery of Other Essential Services: The disparity in access to the internet and digital devices-as well as the essential services that they enable-corresponds closely with longstanding inequalities in income, education, race and ethnicity, age, immigration status, and geography.
 This is especially true for residents of public housing and other affordable housing programs statewide.
 Those with higher levels of digital skills typically incorporate more technology into their learning, exhibit more confidence in online engagements, and are less hesitant about finding trusted information online.
-Gains in digital skills enhance economic mobility that reduce reliance on homeless programs and housing subsidies, as both an ethical and practical imperative.
+Digital literacy skills enhance economic mobility and reduce reliance on homeless programs and housing subsidies.

-Civic Engagement: Enhanced digital literacy skills facilitate civic engagement because they enable people to find out about and take advantage of opportunities to participate in the democratic process and influence decisions that affect their lives.
+Civic Engagement: Digital literacy skills facilitate civic engagement because they enable people to find out about and take advantage of opportunities to participate in the democratic process and influence decisions that affect their lives.
 Community and civic engagement refer to the way that a community interacts with its residents, stakeholders, and governments on public issues like voting, volunteering, town meetings, annual budgets, economic development, schools, and municipal services.